 According to PCMag analyst Sascha Segan, the new Qualcomm chip, made in partnership with satellite company Globalstar, does not mean that the next iPhone will be able to communicate with satellites.
 The chip will be able to take advantage of satellite bands that were previously assigned to satellite service.

-Additionally, cybersecurity expert Robert Graham noted that iPhone 13 models are going to use the downlink satellite communication channel which occupies the 2.4835 GHz to 2.4950 GHz band, and it wouldn’t support the phone-to-satellite communication which is approved for terrestrial use.
+Additionally, cybersecurity expert Robert Graham noted that iPhone 13 models will use the downlink satellite communication channel, which occupies the 2.4835 GHz to 2.4950 GHz band and wouldn’t support the phone-to-satellite communication, which is approved for terrestrial use.